vanh17/Konector/README.md

 # Konector
 This is the website interface for people to interact with each other based on their interests of life

+You can search Konects with username preceded by @ '@skiadas' and with hashtag '#hashTags'

 Made sure in all the input box, click the corresponding box instead of hit enter.

 to access specific users do